dwgillies/webserver/README.md

 * I made sure that the container would build and run without the /node_modules directory.
 It is currently going into the container and then being overwritten by an install and I'm looking for ways to avoid that duplication.

-* I found a tool to trim part of /node_modules but would like to know of a better way to thin it down.
+* I found a node-prune tool to trim down /node_modules and might try to apply that next.

 * This is my first time writing a Dockerfile from scratch.